U.S. Route 60 in New Mexico: Route description

 US 60 enters New Mexico in Catron County east of Springerville, Arizona.
 The road makes an arc through Catron County, with the apex at Quemado, avoiding Apache-Sitgreaves National Forest and Escondido Mountain.
 East of Pie Town, the road crosses the Continental Divide at an elevation of 7,796 ft.

-Between the divide and Datil, US 60 cuts through Cibola National Forest.
+Between the divide and Datil, US 60 cuts through Cibola National Forest and the Datil Mountains.
 In Datil, US 60 serves as the eastern terminus of New Mexico State Road 12 (NM 12).

 East of Datil, US 60 traverses the northern end of the Plains of San Augustin, then crosses the county line into Socorro County.
 The road bisects the Very Large Array complex and a track used in rearranging the antennas that make up the Array crosses the highway.
 Some 36 mi into the county, the highway passes through Magdalena.

 It then enters the county seat of Socorro, where it meets Interstate 25 (I-25).
 US 60 heads north, running concurrently with the Interstate.

 US 60 splits from I-25 near Bernardo, about 25 mi north of Socorro.
 Most of the route of US 60 from Abo Canyon to the Texas line parallels the Southern Transcon of the Atchison, Topeka and Santa Fe Railway.
 It turns back eastward, rising through Abo Pass at the southern end of the Manzano Mountains before crossing into Torrance County and passing through Mountainair, where it intersects NM 55.
 After passing through Willard, it sets out across the Pedernal Hills.
 In Encino, it begins a concurrency with US 285.
 Just after crossing into Guadalupe County, US 54 joins the concurrency.
 The three highways pass through Vaughn and then go their separate ways; US 285 heads southeast towards the direction of Roswell, US 54 heads northeast towards both Santa Rosa and I-40, and US 60 heads east towards Clovis.